 - 4.8 The words "an agreement, contract, plan, or understanding" are singular.
 However, this does not mean that an arrangement is confined to a single transaction or document. - 4.9 Whether two or more transactions or documents together constitute an "arrangement" is a matter of fact.
-49 The courts ask whether: - the transactions or documents are sufficiently interrelated or interdependent; - there is an overall plan; or - there is prior planned linking or sequencing or both. - 4.10 This determination requires consideration of the nature and extent of the relationship between the transactions or documents.
-For example, McMullin J in Tayles (CA) examined various individual transactions and documents to determine the scope of the arrangement.
-The taxpayer in Tayles (CA) executed three documents: - a deed of trust; - a deed of partnership; and - an agreement for the bailment of stock. - 4.11 McMullin J decided that the three documents combined to form the arrangement.
-McMullin J stated: 51
+56 As discussed below, the courts ask whether: - the transactions or documents are sufficiently interrelated or interdependent; - there is an overall plan; or - there is prior planned linking or sequencing or both. - This analysis requires consideration of the nature and extent of the relationship 4.10 between the transactions or documents.
+For example, McMullin J in Tayles (CA)